 Before You Start

 Before you put any money down, it is best to define your goals.
 Do you want a bit of excitement, or do you want to make real money?
 For the latter, you’ll need to do far more research.
+Read here to learn how does Football Index work?
+This will help researching sports.

 Your next step is to establish how much money you can comfortably lose.
 You shouldn’t play with money earmarked for expenses.